 READ THIS NEXT: What Catastrophe Adjusters should do after they get THE call.

 If you are looking to be able to work mid-flight and are going to be in the air more than 4 times a month, consider purchasing a package.
 Gogo offers an Internet plan that may be used on all domestic flights for $50/month.
 If you’re a claims adjuster who tends to fly on the same airline every time, you can save $10/month and choose that airline plan.
 You’ll save time by not having to purchase Internet access each and every time.
 This is one more way to make traveling easier on a claims adjuster.

 This handy app is a lifesaver for any traveling claims adjuster.
 If you’re in charge of booking all of your own flights, creating an itinerary is one more task you don’t have time for.
 Enter TripIt.
 Create a free account and once you receive your confirmation emails, forward them over to TripIt.
 They’ll create a master itinerary for you for every trip and you can access it on any device.
 If you upgrade to the Pro version, you’ll additionally be notified of delayed flights, assistance with finding an alternate flight and track your rewards.

 5. Book directly through the hotel or airline when possible.

-There are many companies who will help save you money if you’re travel dates are concrete.
+There are many companies who will help save you money if your travel dates are concrete.
 However, if you’re traveling for an unknown amount of time, it could get costly.
 By booking directly through the hotel or airline, you will have additional options, such as refundable tickets or online hotel specials.
 Many hotels have AAA or AARP discounts or special packages to offer their guests for lower rates.
 Plus, if your dates end up changing, you can contact them and hopefully get a refund or credit for the hotel.